JeannieYamakawa/readmeforq3/README.md

 **Sprintr is Chrome browser extension and web app built by [Tim Chew](http://www.github.com/timothyrchew),  [Jeannie Yamakawa](http://www.github.com/JeannieYamakawa), and [Robert Varela](http://www.github.com/rvarela11) in the course of a week.**

-Our goal was to incentiveize productivity through creating a Chrome browser extension and web application that allows users to create "sprints," or competitions, that track friends' time spent on productive websites.
+*Our goal* was to incentiveize productivity through creating a Chrome browser extension and web application that allows users to create "Sprints," or competitions, that track friends' time spent on productive websites.

 We taught ourselves [AngularJS](https://angularjs.org/) the week prior to beginning the project, and then built Sprintr on:
 * Node.js